brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 11 bht.md

 2. "To quicken our vigilance, he reminds us that we must not only engage in open warfare, but that we have a crafty and insidious foe to encounter."
 3. "A state of persecution is compared with wrestling, since many are the arts that the devil makes use of to circumvent and foil them."

+### Philip Schaff:
+1. "Put on the whole armour, lit, panoply, a term then applied to the entire equipment, offensive and defensive of heavy armed infantry, the choice troops of those days."
+2. "Of God.
+Supplied by God, 'altogether of a Divine kind, in contrast to the arms of the opponent.'"
+3. "Against the wiles of the devil; in contrast with 'the whole armor of God.'
+'Wiles,' or, stratagems, usually in a bad sense; the plural marking the variety of the attacks."

 ### Archibald T. Robertson:
 1. "Put on (ενδυσασθε).
 Like Ephesians 3:12.
 See also Ephesians 4:24."
 2. "Our 'panoply.'
 Polybius gives this list of Thayer.
 Paul omits the lance (spear).
 Our museums preserve specimens of this armour as well as the medieval coat-of-mail."